Connect with us

 Part of the Problem

-When we say we are part of the problem, our minds immediately go tosomething is wrong with me, I’m making this happen”.
+When we say we are part of the problem, our minds immediately go tosomething is wrong with me, I’m making this happen.”

 But that is not the case.

-The problem can be huge and all-encompassing, while our involvement can be minimal.
-In the case of a forest fire for instance, we can be part of the problem – “the fire is heading for my house” – but NOT a contributor to the problem.
+For instance, we can be part of a forest fire, “the fire is heading for my house” but not a contributor to the problem.

 This is an important distinction.